-Budget Friendly Accommodation in Honolulu
+Budget Accommodation in Honolulu

-I quickly discovered that fully furnished apartments were at the same rates as hotels or less, with the bonuses of having more space and being able to cook every now and then to save a bit more money too.
+I quickly discovered that fully furnished apartments have the same rates as hotels or less, with the bonuses of having more space and being able to cook every now and then to save a bit more money too.
 After some further research and bargaining I was able to rent a recently renovated apartment 2 blocks from Waikiki Beach for 65 USD/night.
-Fully furnished, with kitchen, bathroom, living room, 1 bedroom, AC, washing machine, dryer, dishwasher, 2 TVs and free internet, it was perfect for Liza and I yet big enough to fit a third person (just remember that dorm beds in a hostel run at 25 USD!).
-Once there the place did not disappoint: superbly located we couldn’t think of a better place to stay as it was 1 minute away from the International Market Place on Kuhio Boulevard, 5 minutes away from Waikiki beach, with plenty of shops and places to eat right by (this is the place).
+Fully furnished, with kitchen, bathroom, living room, 1 bedroom, AC, washing machine, dryer, dishwasher, 2 TVs and free internet, it was perfect for my wife and I yet big enough to fit a third person (just remember that dorm beds in a hostel run at 25 USD!).
+Once there the place did not disappoint: superbly located we couldn’t think of a better place to stay as it was 1 minute away from the International Market Place on Kuhio Boulevard and 5 minutes away from Waikiki beach, with plenty of shops and places to eat right by (this is the place).
 I highly recommend this option as you can save a good chunk of money and are more independent; check sites like www.tripadvisor.com, www.homeaway.com or www.vrbo.com , and don’t forget about the advantages of couchsurfing!

-Where to find cheap food in Waikiki
+Where to Find Good Cheap Food in Waikiki

-Sure. you can find very expensive restaurants in Honolulu, but the myth of not being able to eat a full meal for less than 20 USD/ person is baloney.
+Sure. you can find very expensive restaurants in Honolulu, but the myth of not being able to eat a full meal for less than 20 USD/ person is nonesense.
 In fact I was surprised to find that restaurants cost about the same as they do anywhere in the US, sometimes even cheaper!
 You’ve got McDonald’s and Burger King on Kalakaua Avenue overlooking the ocean with combos at 6 USd, buffets starting at 20 USD, plenty of nice restaurants of all kinds where plates run at 15 USD, the list goes on.
-But of all the places we found there are two we kept going back to that I highly recommend: the food court at the International Market Place and Duke’s, right on Waikiki Beach.
+But of all the places we found there are two we kept returning to that I highly recommend: the food court at the International Market Place and Duke’s, right on Waikiki Beach.

-The International Market Place is the -uh- place where you’ll find all the souvenirs you’ll want to take back home and more.
+The International Market Place is the place where you’ll find all the souvenirs you’ll want to take back home and more.
 Located between Kuhio Boulevard and Kalakaua Avenue it has plenty of stalls and shops where you’ll find everything from aloha shirts to ukeleles… including t-shirts made of dirt (i’m not kiding, they sell t-shirts painted with red dirt, and even have a signature line for for Discovery Channel’s hit show “Dirty Jobs”!).
 And then there is the food court at the center, open 6 pm to 10 pm where you’ll find all sorts of exquisite food including Vietnamese, Korean, Japanese, Hawaiian, Chinese, Filipino plus pizzas, burgers and the rest with most dishes at around 8-9 USD.
 Fantastic flavors at very fair prices…and portions are generous too!

 If you want to kick it up a notch and enjoy a great atmosphere plus good food without paying over your head then make your way to Duke’s.
 This very successful restaurant is right on Waikiki beach and is reached though a passage from Kalakaua Avenue.
 It is actually quite big yet we always found it full or almost full, without feeling overcrowded.
 I owe it’s success to the location itself, live music, friendly prices, good food…and even better cocktails!
 The open air tables are illuminated by torches ( I highly recommend you come here for dinner) and with the small surf crushing just a stone’s throw away I guarantee you’ll have a good time.
 Definitely one of the top Oahu restaurants in my list!

-Is there cheap transportation in Oahu?
+Is There Cheap Transportation in Oahu?

 Different sources told me that Oahu has the best public bus system in the USA, and I think I agree.
 There is a very efficient network that can take you pretty much anywhere in the island; with tickets running at 2.5 USD/ person this should be your choice of transportation when visiting Diamond Head, Hanauma Bay and Pearl Harbor (the latter can take quite a while because of traffic though).
 If heading to the North Shore or elsewhere along the east or west coast time can become an issue as it can take a good 2 hours to get there because of traffic and the multiple stops.
 This is particularly inconvenient if you want to join a shark encounter cage swim or some other tour that starts early in the morning.

 So what if you want to rent a car?
 Car rentals are usually expensive, and in Hawaii a bit more.
 We rented with another couple one for a day at Hertz and it cost us 56 usd (after shopping around) with insurance.
 3 days later however we walked from Waikiki to the top of Diamond Head (a 5 hour stroll) but the sun was too strong to walk back so as we were making our way to the bus stop at the bottom of the hill a taxi driver offered to take us back to Waikiki.
 We bargained a bit and hopped in, and on the way back he told us about what he said is the cheapest car rental company in Honolulu (or Oahu).
-I conspicuosly joted the name an number and called the following day.
+I conspicuously jotted the name an number and called the following day.
 The result?
 Look no further, this is the real deal.
 Avis, Budget, Hertz…all these rent cars for no less than 50 USD/ day (without insurance) but at Cheap Rent a Car you can rent a car for 21 USD, ready to drive!!!
+Talk about car rental hacks to save money!
 This is by far the cheapest car rental company in Oahu (Honolulu).
 The cars might not be new but are in very good condition- don’t be picky now if you’re going to save 30-40 usd/day!
 Call them at (808) 596 8828 or visit their website www.crchawaii.com .